umbralcalc/umbralcalc.github.io/_posts/dennm-torch.md

 \end{aligned}
 $$

-## Getting this into Libtorch
+Pytorch provides a C++ API known as Libtorch [@libtorch] which can be used as a library to handle the abstractions of tensor operations in a computationally efficent way.
+The key libary calls which will make the operations above possible are $\texttt{torch::tensordot}$ (to handle contractions over indices between different tensors) and $\texttt{torch::cat}$ (to extend the windowed state history from initialisation up to the point at which the full state history window size is reached).

-Pytorch provides a C++ API known as Libtorch [@libtorch] which can be used as a library to handle abstract tensor computations in a computationally efficent way.
-The key libary calls which will make the operations above possible ended up being $\texttt{torch::tensordot}$ (to handle contractions over indices between different tensors) and $\texttt{torch::cat}$ (to extend the windowed state history from initialisation up to the point at which the full state history window size is reached).
+The discretised iteration formulae above have been implemented with Libtorch in this small C++ package here: [https://github.com/umbralcalc/dennm-torch](https://github.com/umbralcalc/dennm-torch).
+Possible extensions to this work include implementing even higher-order correlations as well as trying out some specific systems.

 ## References